NCAA Compliance and Investigations

 - Drafting coaches’ contracts and contracts for various athletic department employees;

 - Conducting internal investigations unrelated to NCAA compliance issues; and

 - Handling employee and contract disputes

-Due to the growth of our NCAA practice area, we now have a team of attorneys who dedicate a substantial amount of their practice to collegiate sports work.
-For additional information about our NCAA compliance and investigations practice, including references, please contact Hallett Ruzic at email@example.com.
+Our team of experienced attorneys is equipped to handle any issues related to collegiate sports work.
+For additional information about our NCAA compliance and investigations practice, including references, please contact Hallett Ruzic at firstname.lastname@example.org.